 The fact that this led to a chasm between opposite sides of the English Channel is not surprising.
 Going one layer deeper into the history of philosophy, we can see that this split is part of a deeper divide along the same geographical lines.

 In the 17th and 18th centuries, the British Empiricists argued for the primacy of sensory experience while the European Rationalists argued for the primacy of the mind.
-These Empiricists — Locke, Berkeley and Hume — which we looked at in a previous video, were focused on the external world and sensory experience as the origin of knowledge.
+These Empiricists — Locke, Berkeley and Hume — which we looked at in a previous article, were focused on the external world and sensory experience as the origin of knowledge.
 The European Rationalists such as Descartes, Leibniz and Spinoza, however, looked to the mind as the source of knowledge.

 And so with the Analytic/Continental divide can see history repeating itself: the Anglophones are focussed on objective knowledge separate from the human element — just as they were with Empiricism — while the Continentals are focused on consciousness and the realm of subjective reality — just as they were with Rationalism.